itro-dm/minin_youtube/README.md

-# This repo is includes code of lessons from youtube
+# This repo includes code of lessons from youtube